Table of Contents

 As our injury lawyers discussed in a previous article, a strong connection exists between your early childhood development and your current relationships.
 No matter who you are interacting with or on what level, many of your expectations, emotions, and thoughts trace back to your childhood experiences.
 Doctors can correct a patient’s maladaptive behaviors and beliefs.
 The article stressed that looking back into your past and creating new relationship patterns that can replace the less beneficial ones was the best way to control your life and become who you want to be.

-A common problem exists between men and women alike when it comes to maintaining personal relationships.
+A common problem exists between men and women in maintaining personal relationships.
 Change is seldom easy and can require support from someone you respect, love, or trust to help guide thoughts, feelings, or emotions.
-When you are in an intimate relationship, you may find it challenging to maintain the intimacy level you would like.
+In an intimate relationship, you may find it challenging to maintain the intimacy level you would like.

 That may be due to the natural ebb and flow of the other person’s emotions.
 But it may also be due to childhood inflections shading how you look at the ups and downs within those moments.
 The following example can help you better understand the problems that psychotherapy processes can help alter when difficulties creep up from the past and modify the relationship’s closeness.

 Moreover, Heather and Eric meet and are delighted to find they are attracted to one another.
-As they begin to spend more time together and becoming closer, Heather finds herself pulling away and becoming tense.
+As they spend more time together and become closer, Heather pulls away and becomes tense.
 Instead of enjoying her time with Eric, she sees his imperfections when they are together and looks for groundless reasons to become irritated with him.

 Heather continues to distance herself as they spend more time together because she believes the enchantment is waning.
 After his motorcycle accident and disfigured face, Eric reacts to Heather’s pulling away with feelings of rejection and stress, and he begins to distance himself from Heather.